stephen-openplacement/AzureDistributionBundle/Resources/docs/02_installation.md

 ## Composer

-For [Composer](http://www.packagist.org)-based application, add this package to your composer.json:
+The most simple way to use Azure Distribution Bundle is with [Composer](http://www.packagist.org)-based applications.
+Add this package to your composer.json and run `composer update`:

     {
         "require": {